Rediscovering the Life and Work of Madison Cawein

 Madison Julius Cawein was born March 23, 1865, in Louisville, Kentucky, the youngest of the four sons and one daughter of Dr. William Cawein, a practical herbalist (i.e., he gathered medicinal plants for patent medicine), and Mrs. Christiana Cawein, a deeply eloquent woman, who was interested in psychology and spiritualism.
 Dr. William Cawein was descended from Jean de Herancour, a French nobleman and Calvinist who relocated to the Rhineland in Germany, which is consistent with my own understanding of the Cawein genealogy, as the name is a Germanization of a French surname following the migration there of French protestants escaping persecution.
 (This also means that my great-times-eight grandfather was a French nobleman, about whom Cawein would later write a poem.)
 Madison Cawein later claimed that he first “came in contact with wild nature” at the age of nine, when his parents moved to Rock Springs, a resort east of Louisville.
 Rock Springs was also the site of an old water mill which was a prominent location in Cawein’s poetry.
 Cawein’s father managed the Rock Springs Hotel from 1874 to 1875, and Cawein often returned to this boyhood home, where he would wander alone or with his father through beech groves, fields, and streams.
 From age eleven to thirteen, Cawein lived with his parents in a cottage near New Albany, Indiana, where he “formed [his] great love for nature”; fascinated by the supernatural, nature, and language (he translated poems from both Latin and German), he read, learned, and made up stories constantly for friends and family, although he did not fall in love with poetry until his junior year of high school.
 The Caweins returned to Louisville in 1879, where Madison graduated from high school in 1884, apparently a very well-liked and much-praised student.
 His peers remarked on how studious and serious he was, although they also noted his deep enthusiasm for nature and literature.
 These extremely careful and diligent work and revision habits continued throughout his adult life, when he spent many hours writing every day.
 He received a Bachelor of Arts degree in 1886 (as well as being the Class Poet), and in 1887 he began work as a cashier in a pool room which handled transactions for betting on horse races.
 Cawein worked there for six years while he wrote prolifically in many different verse forms.

 Cawein shared a home with his parents, where he wrote nineteen of his books.
 At the age of twenty-two, his first book, Blooms of the Berry, was published in 1887.
 This first volume netted him the encouragement of the Louisville press, and he eventually gained a reputation among the critics of the Eastern United States and England with the help of William Dean Howells.
 Cawein became an acquaintance of Howells, as well as Oliver Wendell Holmes and James Russell Lowell.
-Cawein’s poetry was rather obviously influenced by the romantics – Keats, Shelley, Wordsworth, Coleridge, and Byron – but also by many other classic British writers and American transcendentalists, early metaphysical and religious poets, nature poets, and “breakfast club poets,” such as Browning, Bryant, Burns, Emerson, Goldsmith, Holmes, Longfellow, Lowell, Malory, Milton, Poe, Riley (one of his best friends among contemporaries), Scott, Shakespeare, Spenser, Swinburne, Tennyson, Thoreau, Whitman, and Whittier, according to his own and others’ estimations (including mine).
+Cawein’s poetry was rather obviously influenced by the romantics – Keats, Shelley, Wordsworth, Coleridge, and Byron – but also by many other classic British writers and American transcendentalists, early metaphysical and religious poets, nature poets, and “breakfast club poets,” such as Browning, Bryant, Burns, Emerson, Goldsmith, Holmes, Longfellow, Lowell, Malory, Milton, Poe, Riley, Scott, Shakespeare, Spenser, Swinburne, Tennyson, Thoreau, Whitman, and Whittier, according to his own and others’ estimations (including mine).
 In fiction, his favorite writers were Cervantes, Goethe, and Hardy, and many other English and French writers, particularly of the Victorian period: Bulwer-Lytton, De Maupassant, Dickens, Fielding, Flaubert, Gautier, Rousseau, Scott, Smollett, Stevenson, Thackeray, and Zola.
 Cawein had his dislikes as well – Yeats and especially Ezra Pound.
 In a hilarious letter to the editor of a poetry magazine, he appraised Pound as follows: “The less of that Ezra Pound stuff you put in your pages the better it will be for the future of Poetry.
 Walt Whitman gone mad, without the grace and sound common sense of Whitman to redeem the platitude and lack of poetic form and inspiration.
 A boy could write such stuff by the yard without any mental effort whatever.
 May God help us, who love real poetry, if this is the kind of verse we are to be doomed to read in the next decade.”
 Cawein had no idea how right he was about the future of poetry (I do happen to heartily concur with his assessment of Pound); he surely would have detested Eliot’s work too.

 Cawein was an extremely prolific poet, and he was popular among critics (though some resented the constant flood of his publications) though most of his books never sold well at all.
 He published 36 volumes containing 2700 poems (1500 of which are originals; the remaining 1200 are reprints or changed versions) including a five volume Collected Poems (1907) organized by (vague, overlapping) themes and not by chronology.
 Cawein lamented the public’s preference for flashy and simple popular works like “Casey at the Bat.”
 He published one or two slim volumes of poems (often culled from magazine publications or from previous books) in small press runs nearly every year from 1887 to 1915, and he promoted them with public readings, one of his strongest talents as a poet.
 Cawein was a perfectionist, constantly downplaying or revising his earlier work and current poems in progress and overpraising the works of others; he often said that he considered himself a simple craftsman and did not want to be compared to the classics.
 Volumes of new poems included Blooms of the Berry, The Triumph of Music, Accolon of Gaul, Lyrics and Idyls, Days and Dreams, Red Leaves and Roses, Intimations of the Beautiful, Undertones, The Garden of Dreams, Shapes and Shadows, Idyllic Monologues, Myth and Romance, Weeds by the Wall, A Voice on the Wind, The Vale of Tempe, An Ode, New Poems, The Giant and the Star, The Poet, the Fool, and the Faeries, The Republic, Minions of the Moon, and The Cup of Comus.
 Of these books, The Giant and the Star is devoted entirely to children’s poems and rhymes, which one critic suggested might be one of Cawein’s most remembered works.
 There is also one volume of translations from German, The White Snake; one volume of four plays (not to mention several other poems in dialogue in various books), The Shadow Garden; and two volumes of combined prose and poetry, Nature Notes and Impressions (essentially a commonplace book of Thoreau-esque nature observations, sketches, and poems) and The Poet and Nature and the Morning Road (a fictional children’s story with poems interspersed – a poetic primer or reader of sorts, something of a kunstlerroman).
 Reprints and revisions included Moods and Memories, Poems of Nature and Love, One Day and Another, Kentucky Poems, and Poems (selected).
 Thank goodness for the public domain – all these books command obscene prices from antiquarian bookstores; my signed copy of Myth and Romance cost about $100, while other bookshops carried it for several times that amount.